- Robert R. Dockson Dean's Chair in Business Administration

 USC Trustee Dominic Ng, who was appointed as a U.S. member of the Asia-Pacific Economic Cooperation (APEC) Business Advisory Council (ABAC) on April 25, will serve as the chair during the United States’ APEC host year in 2023, the State Department announced.
 Read the USC News story here.

-Dean Geoff Garrett sat down with Marshall alumnus Marc Benioff, CEO of Salesforce, to discuss everything from the great post-pandemic re-set to new ways of managing, to the importance of planting trees.
+Dean Geoff Garrett sat down with Marshall alum Marc Benioff, CEO of Salesforce, to discuss everything from the great post-pandemic re-set to new ways of managing, to the importance of planting trees.

 Dean's Dialogue: Ronnie Chan